 The fair value of the Company's liability for contingent consideration is based on significant inputs not observed in the market and thus represents a Level 3 measurement.
-The Company determined the fair value of the liability for the contingent consideration based on a probability-weighted discounted cash flow analysis, as further discussed in Note 2 to the Consolidated Financial Statements.
+The Company determined the fair value of the liability for the contingent consideration as of May 27, 2012, based on a probability-weighted discounted cash flow analysis, as further discussed in Note 2 to the Consolidated Financial Statements.

 The Company has elected the fair value option of accounting for its investment in Windset.
 The fair value of the Company's investment in Windset utilizes significant unobservable inputs in the discounted cash flow models, including projected cash flows, growth rates and discount rates.
 As a result, the Company's investment in Windset is considered to be a Level 3 measurement investment, as further discussed in Note 4.
-The change in the fair market value of the Company's investment in Windset for the three months ended August 26, 2012 was due to the Company's 20.1% minority interest in the change in the fair market value of Windset during that period.
+The change in the fair market value of the Company's investment in Windset for the three and six months ended November 25, 2012 was due to the Company's 20.1% minority interest in the change in the fair market value of Windset during those periods.
 In determining the fair value of the investment in Windset, the Company utilizes the following significant unobservable inputs in the discounted cash flow models:

-At August 2 26, 2012 At May 27, 2012
+At November 25, 2012 At May 27, 2012

-Revenue growth rates 3% to10% 3% to24%
+Revenue growth rates 3% to 10% 3% to 24%

-Expense growth rates 3% to8% 3% to18%
+Expense growth rates 3% to 8% 3% to 18%

-Income tax rates 8% to25% 25%
+Income tax rates 8% to 25% 25%

-Discount rates 16% to27% 16% to27%
+Discount rates 16% to 27% 16% to 27%

 The revenue growth, expense growth and income tax rate assumptions, consider the Company's best estimate of the trends in those items over the discount period.
-The discount rate assumption takes into account the risk-free rate of return, the market equity risk premium and the Company's specific risk premium and then applies an additional discount for lack of marketability of the underlying securities.
+The discount rate assumption takes into account the risk-free rate of return, the market equity risk premium and the Company's specific risk premium and then applies an additional discount for lack of liquidity of the underlying securities.
 The discounted cash flow valuation model used by the Company has the following sensitivity to changes in inputs and assumptions (in thousands):

-Impact of on value of
+Impact on value of Windset investment

-Wi indset

-investr nent as of
+as of November 25 ,

-August t 26, 2012
+2012

 10% increase in revenue growth rates \$ 1,000

 10% increase in expense growth rates \$ (600)

 10% increase in income tax rates \$ (100)

 10% increase in discount rates \$ (250)